interminablefields/fabric-cutout-tool/README.md

 5. run `python3 extract.py`

 ------
-1. the minimum area rectangle represents the smallest possible rotated rectangle that fully encloses a given shape.
+1. The minimum area rectangle represents the smallest possible rotated rectangle that fully encloses a given shape.